queuedpixel/twitch-craps-bot/readme.md

 ### Configuration

-Make a copy of `channel-template.js` called `channel.js` and specify the name of the channel to which you want to connect.
+Make a copy of `config-template.js` called `config.js` and specify your configuration settings:

+* `channel` : name of the channel to connect to
+* `owner` : name of the bot owner

 ## Usage